2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 ## Defined Types

 ### `DataLine` Type
-This type represents a single data line.
+Represents a single data line.
 It is an array of objects where each object represents a single column.
 Column ordering is maintained.
 Each column object contains the following members: